pablo-meier/Pablog/_src/posts/2010-12-07-stop-it-with-your-state.md

 think it's about time just done gone outgrown that shit.

-Java was such a rousing success in part because it was so completely idiot- proof.
+Java was such a rousing success in part because it was so completely idiot-proof.
 When you remove memory management and pointers from C++, and sandpaper a few of its edges (no header files or need to declare methods, for example), virtually everyone can program in it and not make _too_ big a mess.
 While I think Java is a completely neutered language (not to mention a [liability